‘Share your experience with visuals’

 - After including the abstract describing the content of the video, you are invited to upload the video.

-- If a video is not possible alternatively a PowerPoint presentation can be submitted by e-mail to Ms. Van IJzendoorn, at email@example.com
+- If a video is not possible alternatively a PowerPoint presentation can be submitted by e-mail to Ms. Pleyte at firstname.lastname@example.org

-- Outcome abstract selection available via the online abstract submission system.
-Submitters will receive a notification by email before 1 April.
+- Outcome abstract selection is available via the online abstract submission system.
+Submitters will receive a notification by email before 1 June.

 - Videos, slides and PDFs of posters and abstracts that have been presented at the meeting will be available at the EAUN Resource Centre after the meeting.